 As I mentioned above, there are also leaderboards for you to try and get your name on.
 The good thing about these is that each difficulty has its own leaderboard and you don’t have to get 100% to beat the other people on there.
 I came first or second on a few of the songs and I had 93-95% whereas others had hit 99-100% of the notes, I imagine I must have held the prolonged notes longer or pushed them in beat with the music more accurately.

-There’s a four-player split-screen mode which lets you play locally with up to three other players.
+There’s a four-player split-screen mode that lets you play locally with up to three other players.
 I had a few goes of this with my friend and we loved it.
 There didn’t appear to be any slow down or performance issues and we were both loving the music despite none of us actually being into the genre.
-It was just a nice multiplayer game which didn’t have us arguing over things (as we usually play games like Overcooked which can get very competitive and heated).
+It was just a nice multiplayer game that didn’t have us arguing over things (as we usually play games like Overcooked which can get very competitive and heated).

 Here is a list of all of the songs included within AVICII: Invector: